If you’ve ever wondered how a bird builds its nest, what better way to learn than by building a bird’s nest yourself!

 What you will need:

-- Natural materials collected from your garden or during a walk such as sticks, feathers, sheep’s wool, moss and long grass.
+- Natural materials collected from your garden or during a walk such as sticks, feathers, leaves, moss and grass.

 How to make a bird’s nest: